Wisconsin School (diplomatic history): Background and members

 Forebears to the Wisconsin School include Charles A. Beard and his economically determined theories of American history that became widely read in the early 20th century before later becoming unpopular.
 A more direct antecedent was the influence and intellectual mentoring of Wisconsin professor Fred Harvey Harrington, under whom Williams studied.

 In part the ideas of the Wisconsin School were due to the nature of the department itself.

 As American historian Emily S. Rosenberg has written, "While many other history departments across the country celebrated cold-war orthodoxies, exiling economic interpretations from respectability and removing Beard from reading lists, Wisconsin maintained an attachment to economic interpretation and to independent, unorthodox thinking."

 The immediate founder, and the most well-known exponent, of the Wisconsin School was William Appleman Williams and especially his 1959 book The Tragedy of American Diplomacy.
 As British historian John A. Thompson has written, "this work may well have had a greater influence of the historiography of US foreign policy than any other."

 Williams was followed in visibility by several of his students, most notably Walter LaFeber, but also Thomas J. McCormick and Lloyd Gardner.
 Their work helped gain the "Wisconsin School of diplomatic history" a national reputation.

 (After Williams left Wisconsin for Oregon State University in the late 1960s, McCormick replaced him on the faculty there.)

 Another scholar sometimes associated with the Wisconsin School is Carl Parrini.

-Of other people at Wisconsin, some have considered David F. Healey and Robert Freeman Smith to be at least partly a member of the school, but they are distinct in not holding commercial factors to be the primary factors above all in explaining American policy.
+Of other people at Wisconsin, some have considered David F. Healey and Robert Freeman Smith to be at least partly a member of the school, but they are distinct in not holding commercial factors to be the primary factor above all in explaining American policy.

 Students of Williams who carried forward his themes have included Edward P. Crapol, Howard Schonberger, Tom E. Terrill, and others.